mjfusa/m365-roadmap-agent/README.md

 ## Architecture
 ### Zero Code

    The declarative agent is built using the Microsoft M365 Agents Toolkit for Visual Studio Code.
-It leverages the Microsoft Graph API to interact with the Microsoft 365 Admin Center and retrieve updates.
-Authentication is handled using OAuth2.0, and the agent is designed to work seamlessly with Microsoft 365 Copilot.
+It leverages the Microsoft 365 Roadmap API to interact with the Microsoft 365 Admin Center and retrieve updates.
 The declarative agent is a zero-code solution, meaning you don't need to write any code to set it up or use it.
 The agent is designed to be easy to setup and requires no coding experience.

-### Authentication

-The implementation leverages the M365 Teams app infrastructure for authentication.
-The agent accesses the public Microsoft 365 Roadmap API which doesn't require authentication.
-See here: [Configure authentication for API plugins in agents](https://learn.microsoft.com/en-us/microsoft-365-copilot/extensibility/api-plugin-authentication).
-Additionally, the Agents Toolkit for Visual Studio Code is used to provision the app registration and deploy the app to Microsoft Teams.
-This eliminates the need for direct Microsoft 365 registration using the [Teams Developer portal](https://dev.teams.microsoft.com/) and allows you to focus on building your app inside Visual Studio Code.

-To support the agent, the following step is required:

-1. Microsoft Entra App Registration
-2. Provision the app using the M365 Agents Toolkit.

-Details of these steps are provided below.

-### Microsoft Entra App Registration

-To use the declarative agent, you need to register your app in the Entra portal.
-This app registration will be registered on the Teams Developer Portal.
-The app registration is required to register the agent with Microsoft Teams.
-The Teams developer portal provides a secure environment for managing your app's settings.

 ### Prompting Guide